PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Related Work

-\textbf{Simulators.} Many prior works propose full-system~\cite{GEM5,gem5-gpu} and trace-based~\cite{ramulator-pim,ramulator} simulators that can be used to evaluate PuM techniques.
+\textbf{Simulators.} Many prior works propose full-system \omu{(e.g.,~\cite{GEM5,gem5-gpu})}, trace-based \omu{(e.g.,~\cite{ramulator-pim,ramulator,zhang2022pim,yu2021multipim,xu2019pimsim,scarab})}, and instrumentation-based \omu{(e.g.,~\cite{scarab,forlin2022sim2pim,xu2019pimsim})} simulators that can be used to evaluate PuM techniques.
 Although useful, these simulators do not model DRAM behavior and cannot integrate proprietary device characteristics (e.g., DRAM internal address mapping) into their simulations, \atb{without conducting a rigorous characterization study.
-Moreover, the effects of environmental conditions (e.g., temperature, voltage) on DRAM chips are unlikely to be modeled on \revcommon{accurate, full-system} simulators as it would require excessive computation \revcommon{which} would \revcommon{negatively impact the} \revcommon{already poor} performance \revcommon{(200K instructions per second)} of \revcommon{full system simulators} ~\cite{zsim}}. \atb{On the other hand, \X interfaces with real DRAM devices \revcommon{and its prototype is demonstrated to achieve a 50 MHz clock speed (which can be improved) which lets \X execute > 10M instructions per second (assuming < 5 cycles per instruction)}. \X can be used to study end-to-end implementations of PuM techniques and explore solutions that take into account \revcommon{the effects related to the environmental conditions of real DRAM devices.
-Using \X, experiments that require executing real workloads can take an order of magnitude smaller wall clock time compared to using full-system simulators.}}
+Moreover, the effects of environmental conditions (e.g., temperature, voltage) on DRAM chips are unlikely to be modeled on \revcommon{accurate, full-system} simulators as it would require excessive computation, \revcommon{which} would \revcommon{negatively impact the} \revcommon{already poor} performance \revcommon{(200K instructions per second)} of \revcommon{full system simulators} ~\cite{zsim}}. \atb{\omi{In contrast}, \X interfaces with real DRAM devices \revcommon{and its prototype \omi{achieves} a 50 MHz clock speed (\omi{and} can be improved \omi{further}) which lets \X execute > 10M instructions per second (assuming < 5 cycles per instruction)}. \Copy{R3/5}{\X can be used to study end-to-end implementations of PuM techniques and explore solutions that take into account \revcommon{the effects related to the environmental conditions of real DRAM devices. {Future versions of \X{} could be easily extended (e.g., with real hardware that allows controlling DRAM temperature and voltage~\cite{pl068p,maxwellFT200}) to experiment with different DRAM temperature and voltage levels to better understand the effects of these environmental conditions on the reliability of PuM operations.} Using \X, experiments that require executing real workloads can take an order of magnitude \omi{shorter} wall clock time compared to using full-system simulators.}}}